BrokenShell/Fortuna/docs/api.md

 same_indexes = selector.take(50, 100)
 ```

 It validates that every produced index is in `[0, size)`.
+Custom generators,
+`Generator` subclass overrides, and monkeypatched module draw functions remain
+untrusted: scalar results must be integer indexes, while bulk results must be a
+list of the requested length containing only valid indexes.
 An explicit
 `generator` routes all draws through that engine.
+The same index validation
+applies when `random_value` or `sample` uses a custom generator or a
+`Generator` subclass override.

 ## Value engines